-Theme: Staff capital 3.
+Theme: Staff capital3.
 Skills and knowledge gaps

-To undertake many of the desired behaviours that result in decarbonisation, certain capabilities may be required (e.g. carbon literacy, carbon accounting, life cycle analysis, data collection, training on how to use new materials/practices, innovation, low-carbon options and/or relevant regulation and guidelines).
+To undertake many of the desired behaviours that result in decarbonisation, certain capabilities may be required.
+These capabilities include carbon literacy, carbon accounting, lifecycle analysis, data collection, training on how to use new materials/practices, innovation, low carbon options and/or relevant regulation and guidelines.
 These capabilities vary largely across authorities, and may in part depend on their workforce size, training budget and/or availability of local talent.
 If these capabilities are lacking, there will be reasonable knowledge and skills gaps that make it difficult for an authority to identify, assess and adopt practices and materials with lower carbon impacts.